|Appeal Information Pack|

 Creating an institutional legacy

 The George Boole Foundation was formed as a non-profit foundation to organize the establishment of the George Boole Institute.
 The proposed role of the Institute can be better understood by sponsors and financial supporters if they can observe examples of the likely practical benefits of the institution.
-Therefore in addition to managing the raising of funds, for The George Boole Institute Appeal, the Foundation will initiate two important ongoing activities which eventually will be taken over by the Institute.
-These are:
+Therefore in addition to managing the raising of funds, for The George Boole Institute Appeal, the Foundation will pursue four activities all within the frameork of the Decision Analysis Initiative launched in 2010 and now in its second phase 2015-2020: